TomoRS-Med/TomoRS-Med.github.io/index.md

 ---

 <img src="/assets/img/IMG_2824.jpeg" width="200" align="right">
-I am **Tomohide R. Sato**, a computational biologist interested in and working on the mystery of sleep homeostasis.
+I am **Tomohide R. Sato**, a computational biologist working on the mystery of sleep homeostasis.
 Currently I am an undegraduate medical student at University of Tokyo in the group of Prof. Hiroki R. Ueda.